mdadm(8) — Linux manual page

 --prefer=

-When mdadm needs to print the name for a device it
+When mdadm needs to print the name for a device it normally

-that component.
-For example --prefer=by-uuid will prefer
+component.
+For example --prefer=by-uuid will prefer a name

-a name in a subdirectory of /dev called by-uuid.
+in a subdirectory of /dev called by-uuid.

 This functionality is currently only provided by --detail